aibrite/jdash-docs/src/client/basic-concepts.md

 # Basic Concepts

-Using Jdash you can add drag-drop end user designable dashboards to your application.
+Using JDash you can add drag-drop end user designable dashboards to your application.

 ## Features